Pulover/PuloversMacroCreator/Documentation/Playback.md

 ## Context Sensitive Hotkeys

 Makes all Hotkeys context-sensitive.
-Such hotkeys perform a different action (or none at all) depending on the type of window that is active or exists.
+Such hotkeys will only work depending on the type of window that is active or exists, or if an [expression](p6-Variables.html#expressions) is evaluated to true.

 This option affects ALL Hotkeys and will be saved to the programs settings when it's closed.
 There's a text tip at the bottom-right of the main window to show if it's active.
 To deactivate this option select *None* in the list.

-For more information see [AutoHotkey Help](http://ahkscript.org/docs/commands/_IfWinActive.htm).
+For more information see [AutoHotkey Help](http://ahkscript.org/docs/commands/_IfWinActive.htm) and [AutoHotkey Help](http://ahkscript.org/docs/commands/_If.htm).

 ## Playback Options